BpaLabTHCologne/bpa_lab_docs/README.md

 ### Architecture questions and decisions (work in progress)

-In this section questions on architecture are raised and decisions recorded.
+In this section few questions on architecture raised during a later stage of the BPALab project and the respective decisions have been recorded (not complete)

 Decision 1: MQTT broker for communication between process applications and controller (decision done)
 Justification: decoupling, protocol common in IOT field